canonical/spark-client-snap/docs/tutorial/t-spark-shells.md

 ## Run Spark Interactively

-Apache Spark comes with two shells to be used in interactive mode:
+Apache Spark comes with two interactive shells:

 * `spark-shell`, that is built on top of the Scala REPL shell
 * `pyspark`, that is built on top of the python interpreter shell

 ### Interactive Spark Shell

-For interactive use cases, spark-client snap ships with Apache Spark's spark-shell utility.
+Supporting interactive usage, the `spark-client` snap ships with Apache Spark's `spark-shell` utility.

-It's a useful tool to quickly validate your assumptions about Spark in Scala before finding out after an actual long running job failure.
+It's a useful tool to validate your assumptions about Spark in Scala before finding out within an actual long running job failure.

-Great!
 Let us test out our spark-shell setup with a simple example.

 ```shell
 $ spark-client.spark-shell